aaatipamula/Notes/Math/Linear Algebra.md

 **Leading Variable**:

-A leading variable one that is defined by other variables.
-If represented in *REF*  this would be a column with a leading 1 (*pivot point*).
+A leading variable is one that is defined by other variables and constants.
+If represented in *REF*  this would be the variable represented by a column with a leading 1 (*pivot point*).

+**Free Variable**:

+A free variable one is that is defined by other variables and constants.
+If represented in *REF*  this would be the variable represented by a column with a leading 1 (*pivot point*).

 **Homogeneous Systems**